Bug report #14675

 small differences between with/without OTF are expected, in the first case the computations are made over a ellipsoid/geoid and the CRS may (or may not) be conservative for areas.
 In the second case computations are made on a plane.
 Said that the are of that feature with OTF on is as a fact completely wrong.

-#8 Updated by Jean-Pierre LEFEVRE about 8 years ago
+#8 Updated by Jean-Pierre LEFEVRE over 8 years ago

 The relative or absolute error varies enormously from one polygon to another.
 It is surprising.